cvcode18/imbalanced_learning/README.md

 $ python im2rec.py /project/path/DeepVisualAttributes /dataset/path/WIDER --quality=100 --pack-label=True
 ```

-This will creat the record files to `wider_records/` to feed to the iterator.
+This will create the record files to `wider_records/` to feed to the iterator.

-## Run the Code
+Run the Code

 * For the WIDER dataset go the respective folder and run `main.py`.